Important Digital marketing Terms

-TLD (Top-Level Domain) – The three letters at the end of an Internet domain name that denote the type of organisation that owns the website.
-Examples are .com for a commercial organisation or business or .edu for educational institutions.
+TLD (Top-Level Domain) – The three letters at the end of an Internet domain name that denotes the type of organization that owns the website.
+Examples are .com for a commercial organization or business or .edu for educational institutions.

 URL (Uniform Resource Locator) – The technical name for a web address.
 The URL allows you to locate services via the Internet.

 www (World Wide Web)

 What is the difference between Linux and Windows hosting?